techidaily/site-games-able/source/_posts/acemagics-am08-pro-authenticity-test.md

 ## AceMagic AM08 Pro Device Specifications

  Two versions of the AceMagic Pro PC are available: the AM08 AMD model and the AD08 Intel variant (with an Intel Core i9 CPU).
 We received the AMD model, which features an AMD Ryzen 9 6900HX CPU (8 cores, 16 threads) with an AMD Radeon 680M GPU.
-(This is the same GPU as the[GPD Win 4 handheld](https://www.makeuseof.com/review-gpd-win-4-handheld-console-review/) ).
+(This is the same GPU as the [GPD Win 4 handheld](https://www.makeuseof.com/review-gpd-win-4-handheld-console-review/) ).

  The reviewed computer has 32GB of DDR5 RAM (a 16GB option is available), upgradable to 64GBs, with a 512GB M.2 SSD (PCIe NVME) and 4 x USB 3.2 Type-A ports (two at the front, two on the back).
 Wi-Fi 6E and Bluetooth 5.2 provide wireless connectivity.
 Audio in and out can be handled with the 3.5mm port, mounted on the front.